plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 This will also remove, from Home Assistant, any connected Adam devices (such as Anna, Tom, or Lisa) and connected Adam/Stretch plugs.

+## Unsupported Devices

+- **Not supported yet!** The newest in the family, [Anna P1](https://www.plugwise.com/product/anna-p1/) cleverly uses energy (solar) information to transfer abundant energy in heatpump usage.
+[Contact us](#anna-p1) if you have one!

+Plugwise formerly sold power-based products using a USB stick as the controller.
+This integration does not support the 'Stick' directly, see [legacy power devices](#legacy-power-devices) for more information.